djl218/java-coding-challenge/README.md

 *  Only numbers that are nine decimal digits in length will be added to the InputQueue

-*  Server shuts down when a client inputs "terminate"
+*  Server shuts down when a client enters "terminate" as input

 *  Negative numbers will not be added as input to the InputQueue